 Fortunately, groundbreaking technology has brought forth the beauty of real timber without the hassle.
 Flooring varieties such as vinyl, hybrid, engineered timber, and laminate can offer the aesthetic appeal of timber without the price tag and limitations.

-At the Online Flooring Store, we carry Australia’s most extensive range of flooring and our experts are ready to help you find just the right fit for you home or commercial space.
+At the Online Flooring Store, we carry Australia’s most extensive range of Australian hardwood flooring and our experts are ready to help you find just the right fit for you home or commercial space.
 Whether you are interested in finding out what flooring is 100% waterproof, what flooring is most-budget friendly, or what flooring is most durable, we can help you find the flooring that is best suited to your preferences and needs.

 We are here to help guide you through your entire flooring project, from comparing different flooring types to selecting the right colour to determining which flooring would function best in a particular space.